 Next, switch to the Mappings tab.
 By default, the Local path field contains the path to the project root.
 However, you can select any other directory within your project tree.
 Let's assume the default value.

-In the Deployment path field (which is by default empty), specify the folder on your server, where PhpStorm will upload data from the folder specified in the Local path field: in this example, it's myApp.
-This path is specified relative to the web server root folder, which is /Applications/MAMP/htdocs.
+In the Deployment path field (which is by default empty), specify the folder on your server, where PhpStorm will upload data from the folder specified in the Local path field (in this example, it's ).
+This path is specified relative to the folder myApp).
+This path is specified relative to the folder /Applications/MAMP/htdocs.

-After you apply the changes, the server is ready to use.
+OK, apply changes, and the server is ready to use.